-The high parts of Amiens Cathedral have plentiful amounts of medieval sculptural works that are often over-the-top or frightening, such as gargoyles, chimeras and Musician Kings.
+The high parts of Amiens Cathedral have plentiful amounts of medieval sculptural works.
+They are often over-the-top or frightening, such as gargoyles, chimeras and Musician Kings.

 There are countless gargoyles at the top parts of the cathedral.
 Often they are very high and are real pieces of statuary.
 It is important not to confuse gargoyles and chimeras.

-Gargoyles were placed at the end of the gutters to drain rainwater from the roof.
-They go over the edge to drain the water as far as possible from the cathedral walls, so that the walls do not get damaged.
+Gargoyles find their places at the end of the gutters to drain rainwater from the roof.
+They go over the edge to drain the water as far as possible from the cathedral walls.
+Therefore for the protection of the walls from water damage.
 With opened mouths, gargoyles often take the form of mythical animals that are frightening and fierce.
 Designed by many artists who were given artistic freedom, these creatures are all different and have a variety that is close to infinite.

 Chimeras, in contrast to gargoyles, do not have a purely decorative function.
 They are simply mythical, diabolical and often grotesque statues.
 They often have closed mouths and are perched on mounts that elevate them.
-They are found in the heights of the cathedral, on balustrades or at the top of buttresses where they replace pinnacles.
-The chimeras have duty to watch over the city, like the famous mythical animals of Notre-Dame de Paris, added by Viollet-le-Duc.
+We find them in the heights of the cathedral, on balustrades or at the top of buttresses where they replace pinnacles.
+The chimeras have a duty to watch over the city, like the famous mythical animals of Notre-Dame de Paris, added by Viollet-le-Duc.

 Unlike chimeras, the statues of the Musician Kings represent very pleasant characters.
-The Musician Kings are dispersed over all the roofs of the cathedral.
-A large number of them are found just behind the towers of the western façade, around the terrace of the “Chamber of Musicians”.
-This terrace is situated on the roof between the Gallery of Bell Ringers and the western end of the attic of the nave.
-Another series of Musician Kings that are much easier to admire are at the top of the buttresses of the axial chapel, at the chevet of the cathedral just behind the choir.
+Observer them with binoculars over all the roofs of the cathedral.
+You’ll spot a large number of them just behind the towers of the western façade, around the terrace of the “Chamber of Musicians”.
+This roof terrace is between the Gallery of Bell Ringers and the western end of the attic of the nave.
+Spot more of the Musician Kings (and easily) at the top of the buttresses of the axial chapel (chevet of the cathedral just behind the choir).

-The portal of the south transept arm, or portal of Saint-Honoratus, is also known as the portal of the Golden Virgin, due to the statue that adorns its trumeau.
-2.30 m tall, the statue is actually an identical casting of the original one.
-The real Golden Virgin that dates from 1288 was moved inside the cathedral in 1980 to protect it from bad weather and pollution.
+The portal of the south transept arm bears the name of the portal of Saint-Honoratus.
+It also takes the name of the portal of the Golden Virgin, due to the statue that adorns its trumeau.
+The 2.30 m tall statue is actually an identical casting of the original one.
+The original copy from 1288 found shelter inside the cathedral in 1980 away from bad weather and pollution.

 The tympanum recounts various events in the life of Saint-Honoratus, the eighth bishop of Amiens, who lived in the 6th century.

-The façade of the north transept arm is much less decorated than the façade of the south arm; in fact, there are no statues or sculptures apart from the statue of St. Firmin on the trumeau.
+The façade of the north transept arm has much less decoration than its southern counterpart.
+In fact, there are no statues or sculptures apart from the statue of St. Firmin on the trumeau.

-The St. Firmin the Confessor portal is dedicated to Firmin II, the third bishop of Amiens, who sat in the second half of the 4th century.
+The portal of St. Firmin the Confessor takes its name from Firmin II, third bishop of Amiens, (2nd half of the 4th century).

 The nave covers an area of seven bays and is lined on each side with an aisle containing square vaults.
 Its height under the vault is 42.3 metres, the second in France behind Beauvais Cathedral (48m), but ahead of Metz Cathedral (41.77m) and Chartres Cathedral (37m).
 As to the columns along the nave, they are 13.85 metres high.

 Unlike Reims Cathedral, Amiens has preserved its labyrinth.
-A work from the 12th century, it is an octagonal geometric shape engraved across the whole width of the main nave’s pavement, at the fifth bay.
+Work from the 12th century, it is an octagonal geometric shape engraved across the whole width of the main nave’s pavement, at the fifth bay.

 The labyrinth appeared to be a symbolic road where man meets God.
 The centre of this great design would therefore symbolise heavenly Jerusalem or the hereafter.

 The central stone of the labyrinth contains an inscription on a copper strip and summarises the groundwork of the cathedral.
-The stone is actually a copy; the original dating from 1288 is located at the Museum of Picardy.
+The stone is actually a copy.
+The original dating from 1288 is on display at the Museum of Picardy.

 The paving of the nave has a series of designs restored in the 19th century.
 They include, among others, the swastika pattern.

-The transept of the cathedral is sumptuously decorated.
+The transept of the cathedral enjoys a sumptuous decoration.

-Each transept arm is lit by a large stained glass window with a rose window.
+A large stained glass window with a rose window lit each transept arm:

-The rose window of the south transept arm, called “Rose of Heaven”, is of a Flamboyant Gothic style, while the one of the north transept arm or “Compass Rose” is of a Rayonnant Gothic style.
+- The rose window of the north transept arm, or “Compass Rose” is of a Rayonnant Gothic style.

 The relics of John the Baptist

-In the north transept arm, you can notice a 12th century basin that was used to wash deceased people and a relic consisting of a small “splinter” of cranial bone, which apparently belonged to John the Baptist, presented in a wooden chest with glass.
+In the north transept arm, you can notice a 12th-century basin.
+It was used to wash deceased people.
+A relic consisting of a small splinter of cranial bone is on display in a wooden chest with glass.
+According to tradition, it belonged to John the Baptist.